thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 = 1.3.2.1: November 06, 2012 =

-* New: Added basic pagination to the [downloads] short code
+* New: Added basic pagination to the [downloads] shortcode
 * New: Added new "edd_checkout_form_bottom" hook
 * New: Added version numbers to scripts and styles to ensure proper display on upgrades
 * New: Improved the checkout template to make it easier to customize